Tencent-RTC/TUICallKit/README.en.md

 - If you encounter difficulties, you can refer to [FAQs](https://cloud.tencent.com/document/product/647/78767), here are the most frequently encountered problems of developers, covering various platforms, I hope you can Help you solve problems quickly.

-- If you want to know more official examples, you can refer to the example Demo of each platform: [Web](Web/), [Android](Android/), [iOS](iOS/).
+- If you would like to see more official examples, you can refer to the example Demo of each platform: [Web](Web/), [Android](Android/), [iOS](iOS/).

-- If you want to know some of our latest product features, you can check the [Update Log](https://cloud.tencent.com/document/product/647/80931), here are the latest features of TUICallKit, as well as the historical version features iterate
+- If you would like to see some of our latest product features, you can check the [Update Log](https://cloud.tencent.com/document/product/647/80931), here are the latest features of TUICallKit, as well as the historical version features iterate
 - For complete API documentation, see [Audio Video Call SDK API Example](https://cloud.tencent.com/document/product/647/78748): including TUICallKit (with UIKit), TUICallEngine (without UIKit), and call events Callbacks, etc.
-- If you want to know more about the projects maintained by Tencent Cloud  Media Services Team, you can check our [Product Official Website](https://cloud.tencent.com/product/rtcube), [Github Organizations](https://github .com/LiteAVSDK) etc.
+- If you want to learn more about the projects maintained by Tencent Cloud  Media Services Team, you can check our [Product Official Website](https://cloud.tencent.com/product/rtcube), [Github Organizations](https://github .com/LiteAVSDK) etc.